Why Help Us – An ADHD Life

-Living with ADHD without knowing it is very common indeed and effects a person in many ways, mostly negative.
+Living with ADHD without knowing it is very common indeed and affects a person in many ways, mostly negatively.

 You feel humiliated, upset and have no idea what on earth is going on.
 You know that people around you have passed judgement and formed an opinion which you won’t be able to change.
 You either become angry because of the frustration that you feel or retreat into yourself looking for a safe place.

-This happens as a child, as a teenager, as a young man or woman going into the world of work.
+This can happen during childhood (normally noticeable around the age of seven), as a teenager, as a young man or woman going into the world of work.
 It carries on through your life wrecking your career aspirations and your relationships.
-Day by day, you feel more and more vulnerable, more and more hopeless and useless until one day you just fall apart!
+Day by day, you feel more and more vulnerable, more and more hopeless and useless until one day your world unravels and begins to fall apart!

-This can be the reality for men and women that you know, if the teacher, the parents, the doctors, your work colleagues, your boss, your partner don’t know about ADHD, don’t spot the signs and don’t offer any encouragement or support.
+This can be the reality for men and women that you know, if teachers, parents, doctors, work colleagues, bosses, or partners don’t understand ADHD, don’t spot the signs and don’t offer any encouragement or support.

-This is why all of the UK ADHD Charities, Foundations, Support Groups and Organisations work tirelessly every day to try to bring an end to the suffering of individuals effected by ADHD and we need your help, the Tim Kiver Foundation needs your help.
+This is why all of the UK ADHD Charities, Foundations, Support Groups and Organisations work tirelessly every day to try to improve the everyday lives of individuals affected by ADHD and we collectively need your help, the Tim Kiver Foundation needs your help.

-Your donations, fundraising, events, activities and even offering your support volunteering absolutely has the power to change lives . . . positively, for the better, TODAY . . . and gives those that we help; understanding, immense relief, emotional healing and most important of all, hope for the future.
+Your donations, fundraising, events, activities and even your support as a volunteer absolutely has the power to change lives . . . positively, for the better, TODAY

-I remember that moment where at 50 years old, I began the journey to understand myself, to realise that the way I was all my life wasn’t because I was stupid, lazy, disinterested, incompetent, thoughtless . . . there was actually a medical reason and that reason is ADHD.
+I remember that moment where at 50 years old, I began the journey to understand myself, to realise that the difficulties throughout my life didn’t happen because I was stupid, lazy, disinterested, incompetent or thoughtless . . . but, because of a life long medical condition; and that medical condition is ADHD.

-In advance, I personally thank you for your time to read this and thank you for your donations, fundraising and support on behalf of all the Tim Kiver Foundation beneficiaries who will benefit.
-Those who are undiagnosed with ADHD symptoms and those who are lucky enough to have had interventions that led to being diagnosed and continue to receive treatment to heal their emotional scars and move forward.
+In advance, I personally thank you for your time to read this and for your donations, fundraising and support on behalf of all the Tim Kiver Foundation beneficiaries who will benefit.

 I wish you all well